 Companies Holding a Global Business Licence (GBL)

-GBL-holding companies will be taxed at the normal rate of 15% except for a certain income tax exemption of 80%, which applies to foreign dividend, foreign-source interest income, profit attributable to a permanent establishment of a resident company in a foreign company, foreign-source income derived from a collective investment scheme (CIS), closed-end funds, CIS manager, CIS administrator, investment adviser or asset manager licensed or approved by the FSC and income derived by companies engaged in ship and aircraft leasing.
+GBL-holding companies are taxed at the normal rate of 15% except for a certain income tax exemption of 80%, which applies to foreign dividends, foreign-source interest income, profit attributable to a permanent establishment of a resident company in a foreign company, foreign-source income derived from a collective investment scheme (CIS), closed-end funds, CIS managers, CIS administrators, investment advisers or asset managers licensed or approved by the FSC and income derived by companies engaged in ship and aircraft leasing.

 Corporate Social Responsibility (CSR)

 Every year, a company has to set up a CSR fund equivalent to 2% of its chargeable income of the preceding year.

 Value-Added Tax (VAT)

 VAT shall be charged at the standard rate of 15% on all taxable goods and services, except certain food items that are zero-rating.